 William C. “Jack” Davis is the former Executive Director of the Center.
 A native of Independence, Missouri, he was educated in Northern California, spent 20 years in editorial management in the magazine and book publishing industry, then left the industry in 1990 to spend the next decade working as a writer and consultant.

 James I. “Bud” Robertson, Jr. is Alumni Distinguished Professor Emeritus and Founding Director of the Center.
-The Danville, Va., native served as executive director of the U.S. Civil War Centennial Commission and is currently playing a leading role in Virginia’s Sesquicentennial of the American Civil War Commission.
+The Danville, Va., native served as executive director of the U.S. Civil War Centennial Commission and played a leading role in Virginia’s Sesquicentennial of the American Civil War Commission.

 Robertson is the author or editor of more than 20 books.
 His biography of Gen. Thomas Jonathan Jackson, Stonewall Jackson: The Man, The Soldier, The Legend, won an unprecedented eight national awards and was used as the foundation for the portrayal of Jackson in the Ted Turner/Warner Bros. film, Gods and Generals, released in 2003.
 He has regularly appeared in Civil War programs on the Arts & Entertainment Network, the History Channel, C-Span, and public television, and he recorded a weekly Civil War program that aired on 11 public radio stations.
 He is also a lecturer of national acclaim and was one of the most popular teachers in the history of Virginia Tech, attracting some 300 students each semester to his Civil War course.